life0fun/elascast/README.md

 ## Architecture

-We have 3 tier architecture, mainly ElasticSearch cluster, redis pub/sub channels, and persistent connection socket server.
+We have 3 tier architecture, mainly ElasticSearch cluster, redis pub/sub channels, and persistent connection socket server that connects millions of users.

 We use ElasticSearch cluster as document store.
 It can handle petabyte with sub 200ms latency with sufficient nodes.